bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ![](/images/ma.png)

-Do you notice how the measurement data moves up and down a lot but the moving average trends down consistently?
+Notice how the measurement data moves up and down a lot but the moving average trends down consistently?

 ### What you did last week predicts your progress this week